 When choosing a garage auxiliary power system, it is important to ensure that it is compatible with your specific door and opener.
 Different garage doors and openers have different power requirements.
 It’s important to choose a system that can provide the necessary backup power for your specific setup.
 Some backup systems may be designed to work with specific brands or models of door openers.
 It’s important to check the compatibility before making a purchase.

-It’s also important to consider the size and weight of your business’ doors when choosing an emergency backup system.
+It’s also important to consider the size and weight of your business’s doors when choosing an emergency backup system.
 Heavier garage doors may require more powerful backup systems to ensure that they can be safely lifted and lowered during a power outage.
-They’ll also need a longer lasting battery system due to power heavier requirements.
+They’ll also need a longer-lasting battery system due to heavier power requirements.

 A Little Maintenance Can Go a Long Way